A.U. Campus Washington, D.C.

 AV DEPARTMENT

-I needed money for expenses, so I worked all four years in the A.U.
+I worked all four years in the A.U.
 Audio Visual department.
-It was a great job and I developed hands on experience with video cameras, audio mixers, film projectors and 35mm still cameras.
-As an added bonus, I learned how to drive a stick shift in order to make deliveries with the AV department’s delivery van.
+It was a great job, and I developed hands-on experience with video cameras, audio mixers, film projectors, and 35mm still cameras.
+As an added bonus, I learned how to drive a stick shift with the AV department’s delivery van.

 -